bluesky66-dev/kibana/x-pack/plugins/fleet/dev_docs/definitions.md

 ## Fleet

-Fleet is the part of the Ingest Manager UI in Kibana that handles the part of enrolling HyperSec Agents, managing agents and sending policies to the HyperSec Agent.
+Fleet is the part of the Ingest Manager UI in HyperSec Kibana that handles the part of enrolling HyperSec Agents, managing agents and sending policies to the HyperSec Agent.

 ## Indexing Strategy